The Johns Hopkins University is preparing the leaders of today.

 As a world leader in biological research and in the global biotechnology industry, our graduate programs are designed for working professionals—delivering the rigorous and practical curricula they need to advance their careers and academic ambitions.

 Johns Hopkins’ Advanced Center for Biotechnology Education (CBE) Program is rooted in the multidisciplinary skills of basic research, drug discovery technologies, bioinformatics, regulatory science, and product commercialization that the industry demands.
-The program offers five master’s degrees, graduate fellowships, and certificates.
+The program offers master’s degrees and graduate fellowships.

 A Strong Series of Well-balanced Graduate Education Programs

-The Baltimore/Washington/Shady Grove corridor is home to dozens of leading biotechnology firms and key federal research and regulatory agencies, such as the Food and Drug Administration and the National Institutes of Health.
-The CBE Program has built a strong faculty base from industry and federal agencies, in addition to full-time Johns Hopkins faculty.
+The Baltimore/Washington corridor is home to dozens of leading biotechnology firms and key federal research and regulatory agencies, such as the Food and Drug Administration and the National Institutes of Health.
+The CBE program has built a strong faculty base from industry and federal agencies, in addition to full-time Johns Hopkins faculty.

 The CBE Program offers flexible courses tailored to the needs of working adults.
 Four of the program’s master’s degrees can be completed online (although the concentrations in Molecular Targets & Drug Discovery Technologies and Biodefense require onsite coursework).

 Many of our students are working in the biotechnology industry and are looking to advance their careers.
 Some are looking to fulfill academic requirements for pursuing medical school and degrees in public health.
 Others are looking to master the business of biotechnology as they consider a career transition from the lab.
 Still, others have sharpened their acumen for intellectual property rights, patent law, and licensing as they plan to attend law school or join a start-up company.

 The Center is home to a range of master's degrees in the fields of biotechnology, bioinformatics, regulatory science, and biotechnology enterprise and entrepreneurship.